 Frequently Asked Questions

 It’s possible for a cat and Shiba Inu to get along, but nothing is guaranteed.
-The Shiba’s high prey drive and insistence to be dominant drive them to chase, bully, and generally be aggressive towards smaller animals.
+The Shiba’s high prey drive and insistence on being dominant drive them to chase, bully, and generally be aggressive toward smaller animals.
 The best chance is to introduce them while they’re young and always supervise them.

 Similar to cats, Shiba Inus “may” get along with other dogs, but it takes work and ground rules.
 Shiba Inus love being in charge, even around larger dogs, and have no issue fighting another pet to assert its position.
 Regular training and heavy socializing help minimize these aggressive behaviors.